What is pink noise?

 It's also when your body repairs muscle, regrows tissue, and enhances its immune function.
 Pink noise can help you reach this stage by masking potentially jarring sounds and, ultimately, allowing continuous sleep.

 Pink noise also lends a hand by altering brain activity.
 According to Alex Savy, certified sleep science coach and founder of Sleeping Ocean, our brain waves are naturally very slow and smooth during deep sleep.

 But "when you hear pink noise, the frequency of your brain waves adjusts to it," he says.
-In other words, pink noise decreases the complexity of your brain waves even further, resulting in more stable and restorative rest.
+In other words, pink noise decreases the complexity of your brain waves1 even further, resulting in more stable and restorative rest.